michaelhdev/project-3/README.md

 14. AWS Cloud9

 ## Testing
-The application was tested constantly as it was been developed.
-Debugging was enabled and any issues or bugs were fixed.
+The application was tested constantly as it was being developed.
+Debugging was enabled during developement and any issues or bugs were fixed.
 The test cases to ensure the application was functioning as expected were derived from the user stories.
 Below is the list of these test cases along with the expected results.
-Errors encencountered when running the test cases have been rectified
+Errors encountered when running the test cases have been rectified

 ## Use Cases and expected results